code-IM-perfect/AutoBrightness/readme.md

 - Make the transition smooth
 - Get rid of the `brightnessctl` dependency on Linux
 - Disable it when videos are being played
+- Add support for changing brightness on macOS (currently you can use this program in combination with apple script)

 > **Note:** Windows and MacOS are untested, but they should work, I'll test once I get time.